LorenzNacilla/Amplitude-Events-Extract/README.md

 ```

 I wanted to make the Sessions/Events fact table first.
-A key part of doing this was doing a lateral flatten of the event_properties nested json.
+A key part of doing this was making a intermediate model where I did a lateral flatten of the event_properties nested json.
 This is because this nested json would give me info about the specific events a user was doing on the website for a session.
 The last part of the query was simply getting rid of '[Amplitude]' in any of the rows that came from the lateral flatten to tidy up as they were going to be field headers.

 ```sql
 with json_parse as (